rodyuzuriaga/BINGOMASTER-AI/README.md

 Vercel will run `npm run build` and serve the `dist/` directory by default (see `vercel.json`).

+Favicon: this project includes a browser-tab favicon at `/favicon.svg` (a browser-window-style logo).
+Replace it with your preferred icon if desired.

 ## 🎮 How to Play

 1. **Add Cards:** Click the **"Add Card"** button.